zpaq/zpaq/readme.txt

 zpaq.exe and zpaqd.exe were compiled with MinGW g++ 4.7.0 and compressed with upx 3.08w as follows:

-  g++ -O3 -s -static -Wall zpaq.cpp libzpaq.cpp divsufsort.c -DNDEBUG -o zpaq
+  g++ -O3 -msse2 -s -static -Wall zpaq.cpp libzpaq.cpp divsufsort.c -DNDEBUG -o zpaq
-  g++ -O3 -s -static -Wall zpaqd.cpp libzpaq.cpp -o zpaqd
+  g++ -O3 -msse2 -s -static -Wall zpaqd.cpp libzpaq.cpp -o zpaqd
   upx zpaq.exe zpaqd.exe

-To compile the 64 bit versions, use -m64  (upx will not work) To compile zpaq for Linux, include the options: -Dunix -fopenmp To compile zpaqd for Linux, use -Dunix
+To compile the 64 bit versions, use -m64 instead of -msse2  (upx will not work) To compile zpaq for Linux, include the options: -Dunix -fopenmp To compile zpaqd for Linux, use -Dunix
 To compile either program for non-x86, use -DNOJIT